Functions guide

 ```

-Get your API keys from **Environment Settings > API Keys**.
+Get your [API keys](/reference/backend/http-api/api-keys) from **Environment Settings > API Keys**.
+Despite the variable name, each value stores a [Nango API key](/reference/backend/http-api/api-keys).
 The CLI picks up the matching key for whichever environment you deploy to.

 `nango init` creates `nango-integrations/.gitignore` with `.env` ignored.
 Keep the `.env` file untracked so [Nango API keys](/reference/backend/http-api/api-keys) are not committed.